Ohio Coastal Management Program

 Coastal Management Assistance Grants

-Coastal Management Assistance Grants help preserve, protect and enhance Ohio's Lake Erie coastal resources.
-More than $3.5 million has been awarded since the Ohio Coastal Management Program first awarded grants in 1998.
+Applications are now being accepted for the latest round of Coastal Management Assistance Grants which help preserve, protect and enhance Ohio's Lake Erie coastal resources.
+More than $3.59 million has been awarded since the Ohio Coastal Management Program first awarded grants in 1998.

 Grants are awarded on a competitive basis, with applicants providing a minimum of 50 percent of the project costs.
 This is a reimbursement grant program whereby the project sponsor is expected to make the initial outlays for the project and then request reimbursement.